The Real Difference Between ITAM and ITSM

 HAM is similar to SAM, except that it’s aimed at hardware assets.
 In other words, it also deals with things like inventory, auditing, and redeployment.
 Unlike software, however, which for inventory purposes, can often be tracked through automated scanning solutions, hardware assets are not as easily accounted for.
 To eliminate human errors and expedite tasks in hardware inventory management, some companies employ bar code and RFID tags.

-One thing that’s unique to HAM though, is disposal.
+One thing that’s unique to HAM though, it’s disposal.
 You don’t see this in SAM.
-Hardware disposal planning helps companies mitigate risks in data security and minimises recycling issues when the time comes to dispose a particular hardware asset.
+Hardware disposal planning helps companies mitigate risks in data security and minimises recycling issues when the time comes to dispose of a particular hardware asset.

 Mobile devices, in particular, present unique challenges in disposal management.
 Most mobile devices in a BYOD environment contain both personal and enterprise data.
 And so, companies have to take that into consideration when architecting their mobile asset disposition programs.
 Companies must make sure the data stored on a mobile device must be completely wiped clean before turning it over for disposition.